 POST is part of the wider Research and Information (R&I) team with the House of Commons Library.
 Our team includes communications professionals, data and information managers, librarians, researchers, scientists, statisticians and more.

 Supporting our people

 We want R&I to be a great place to work for everyone.
 We also want people working with us to feel they can do their best work and reach their full potential.
 We are committed to:

 - Safeguarding health and wellbeing;

-- Providing guidance, training and support to raise awareness and understanding of the benefits and importance of a diverse and inclusive workplace;
+- Providing guidance and support to raise awareness and understanding of the benefits and importance of an inclusive and diverse workplace.

 Recruiting new people

 We’re looking for individuals that understand and strive to live our values.
-Our commitment in return is to build a culture which is inclusive and enables diverse people from a variety of backgrounds and experience to join us and thrive.
-We’re committed to:
+Our commitment in return is to:

-- Ensuring our recruitment processes are fit for purpose.
+- Ensure our recruitment processes are fit for purpose.
 This includes having minimum essential criteria that are relevant to the role (and not just about qualifications and previous experience).

-- Expanding the number and range of opportunities, including our Fellowships.
+- Expand the number and range of opportunities, including our Fellowships.